-The accompanying unaudited financial statements of the Operating Partnership include the Operating Partnership and its subsidiaries.
+The accompanying unaudited financial statements of Simon Property include Simon Property and its subsidiaries.
 In our opinion, all adjustments necessary for fair presentation, consisting of only normal recurring adjustments, have been included.
 We eliminated all significant intercompany amounts.
 The results for the interim period ended June 30, 2004 are not necessarily indicative of the results to be obtained for the full fiscal year.

-As of June 30, 2004, of our 246 Properties we consolidated 156 wholly-owned Properties and 19 less than wholly-owned Properties which we control or which we consolidated in accordance with FIN 46 (see Note 10), and we accounted for 71 Properties using the equity method.
+As of June 30, 2004, of our 247 Properties we consolidated 157 wholly-owned Properties and 19 less-than-wholly-owned Properties which we control or which we consolidated in accordance with FIN 46 (see Note 10), and we accounted for 71 Properties using the equity method.
 We manage the day-to-day operations of 59 of the 71 equity method Properties.
 We account for our interests in two European joint ventures that hold the 48 shopping centers in Europe using the equity method.

-We allocate our net operating results after preferred distributions to third parties based on our partners' respective weighted average ownership interests.
-In addition, Simon Property owns certain of our preferred units.
-Simon Property's weighted average ownership interest in the Operating Partnership was as follows:
+We allocate net operating results of the Operating Partnership after preferred distributions to third parties and Simon Property based on the partners' respective weighted average ownership interests in the Operating Partnership.
+Our weighted average ownership interest in the Operating Partnership was as follows:

-For the Six Months Ended June 30,
+For the Six Months Enged June 50,

 2004 2003

 77.4% 75.2%

-C
+6